ajhewitt/ledger/README.md

 If the universe behaves according to standard General Relativity, the Record and the Context should be statistically independent ($S_\gamma \approx 0$).
 If Causal Evolution is true, the Record will effectively "phase-lock" to the Context to minimize the computational cost of the history, producing a non-zero coupling signal.

+### 1.1 Historical Motivation: The "Axis of Evil"

+The PbC framework provides a theoretical basis for long-standing CMB anomalies.
+The observed alignment of the quadrupole ($\ell=2$) and octopole ($\ell=3$) with the solar system's Ecliptic plane—often called the "Axis of Evil"—is interpreted here not as a fluke, but as a primary signal of **Phase-Locking (P1)** between the primordial record and the observer's scan context.

 ## 2. Research Goals

 This repository targets the diagnostics defined in *Parochial by Construction: Dual Constructions for Cosmological Inference* [Draft, 2025].